Toddler Math: Making Colored Pasta!

 • We tried both the regular shades and the neon shades of food coloring.
 Remember that pasta has a base yellow color which will slightly affect the end result but you still can achieve bright results especially with the neon colors.
 We tried a few of the combinations on the back of the food color box to get other colors by combining a certain amount of drops per color like turquoise, and sky blue.

-• If your child is a vigorous shaker, you might want to use quart size freezer bags, since they are stronger.
-We did have one regular lunch size ziplock tear at the top despite careful shaking.
+• If your child is a vigorous shaker, you might want to use freezer bags, since they are stronger.
+We did have one regular lunch size Ziploc tear at the top despite careful shaking.

 • There are many variations on the recipe.
 I read about four different versions and went with a middle version.
 The more alcohol you put, the longer it will take to dry.